 We focus on improving wellbeing and coping strategies for our carers and our events also include access to our complementary therapists.

-Our two family support team assistants work with families referred to Prospect Hospice through our Single Point of Contact service, to maximise their income, focusing primarily on disability benefits and looking at other entitlements and grants.
+Our family support team assistants work with families referred to Prospect Hospice, to maximise their income, focusing primarily on disability benefits and looking at other entitlements and grants.
 Signposting is available on legal issues such as wills and power of attorney.

 Our care for the families and friends of our patients is available into bereavement for many of the families that we meet.

-Prospect Hospice has experienced bereavement staff and trained volunteers who are able to provide a variety of support services including support by telephone or in person, either at home, at the hospice, or at our Wellbeing Centre at Savernake Hospital.
+Prospect Hospice has experienced bereavement staff and trained volunteers who are able to provide a variety of support services including support by telephone or in person, either at home or at the hospice.
 We also hold bereavement support groups which can provide opportunities for meeting with other people who are bereaved, and for the sharing of experiences and supporting one another at this often difficult time.